xpack/xpack-build-box/ubuntu/README.md

 docker push "ilegeul/ubuntu:arm32v7-16.04-xbb-bootstrap-v3.3"; \
 docker push "ilegeul/ubuntu:arm32v7-16.04-xbb-v3.3"
 ```

+The build takes about 13-14 hours on a Raspberry Pi CM4 at 2 GHz.

 Note: this is the final release supporting Ubuntu 12.
 The next major
 release will be based on Ubuntu 18.